Whangārei Gardens

 There is a new banana circle which will be fed with 'rotten silage' prunings, grass clippings, cow poo and chicken poo.
 Bana Grass along with Sugar Cane are planted for shelter.
 Mexican Sunflower (Tithonia Diversifolia) is also used as a perennial support plant for the bananas and it has spectacular flowers.
 Annie also adores summer flowers.

-Sales: Dragonfruit, Titonia plants, Frangipani plants and a few perennials.
+Sales: Dragonfruit, Tithonia plants, Frangipani plants and a few perennials.
 P[ease bring cash.

 Opening Days and Times: Saturday 28th February, 9am - 4pm